 EMI scheme is tax efficient

 Providing shares to employees under EMI options are tax efficient.
 Employers can claim corporation tax relief.
-Subject to limited exceptions, the effective capital gains tax rate for employees is 10% if they hold EMI options for at least one year.
+Subject to limited exceptions, the effective capital gains tax rate for employees is 10% if they hold EMI options for at least two years.

 Companies planning to exit

 EMI schemes can be designed to fit most exit objectives.
 Many of the EMI schemes we implement are exit only – that means it is only when the company is about to be sold do the employees exercise their EMI options and become shareholders.
 The employees then go onto immediately sell their shares along with other shareholders on sale.
 There are established ways to ensure that no employee can hold up the sale.

 EMI options can supplement salary

 There is a skills shortage, yet the pressure to limit expenses remains intense.
 An EMI scheme enables employers to supplement pay by providing shares to employees which will hopefully realise a capital gain.
 Employers who do not offer options alongside pay and bonuses often discover their staff joining competitors.

 EMI options can be awarded at “nil cost”.
 Nil-cost means employees pay nothing to exercise and acquire shares.